 with a fresh dough that is made of almond flour, and only with hand-picked

 What is Yum Cha??

-Chinese settlers arrived in Malaysia in the early 15th century bringing with them their various exotic
+The first Chinese settlers arrived in Malaysia in the early 15th century bringing with them

 Yum Cha, literally means "drink tea".
 The phrase Dim Sum is sometimes used in place of Yum Cha.
 In the